NOAA-GSL/VxIngest/gsd_sql_to_cb/README.md

 VXingest/gsd_sql_to_cb/ingest_backup, and a server name.
 The utility will backup all the currently defined ingest documents based on the id pattern "MD.*:ingest".
 #####Alternatively for personal backups:
-you can use the document export and import utility on the couchbase UI. navigate to the UI Query page
+you can use the document export and import utility on the couchbase UI IF THE COUCHBASE SERVER VERSION IS GREATER THAN 6.5.

+To use the UI navigate to the UI Query page

 https://adb-cb4.gsd.esrl.noaa.gov:18091/ui/index.html#!/query